-Some nursing tank tops have a built-in nursing bra.
+Kindred Bravely makes tank tops with a built-in nursing bra.
 Gotta love a two-for-one!

 You really need some nursing bras.
 You need quick and easy access to the girls.
 I’ve seen moms try pulling a regular bra up but that puts a lot of pressure on the breast.
 That is something that can lead to clogged ducts.
 So, you’ll definitely want to avoid that.

 Comfort and convenience are the names of the game when choosing a nursing bra.
 They don’t have to look like they came out of your grandma’s closet either.